aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 ### 2.5.12.
 Equipment Waivers

 Players may seek exceptions to equipment rules.
-Such equipment is considered special equipment and must be approved by USQ via USQ’s equipment waiver policy prior to its use in any official game.
+Such equipment is considered special equipment and must be approved by USQ via USQ's equipment waiver policy prior to its use in any official game.

 # 3\.
 Game Procedures